John Avise: Research and scientific contributions

-During his career, Avise was the Major Advisor for 26 PhD or M.S. students and 11 postdocs, nearly all of whom went on to assume faculty positions or similar professions around the world, thereby seeding many institutions with researchers in the fields of molecular ecology, natural history, phylogeography, and evolution.
-The following are universities or institutions where Avise's trainees have held faculty positions: Arizona State University; University of Arkansas; Purdue University (two faculty members); University of Louisiana; East Carolina University; University of South Florida; University of Hawaii; Cornell University (two faculty members); George Washington University; Texas A&M University; University of Idaho; Georgia Tech University; State University of New York at Binghamton; HudsonAlpha Institute for Biotechnology; Oregon State University; South Carolina Department of Natural Resources; Smithsonian Tropical Research Institute in Panama; U.S. Geological Service in Alaska; University of Florida; Hawaii Institute of Marine Biology (two faculty members); University of Maryland; Michigan State University; National Institutes of Health; University of California at Santa Cruz; Duquesne University (two faculty members); Oxford University in England; University College of London; University of British Columbia; Hopkins Marine Station of Stanford University; Queens University in Northern Ireland; Frost Museum of Science; Ocean University in the People's Republic of China; the U.S. Fish & Wildlife Service in Maryland; University of Nebraska; and James Cook University in Australia.
-At most of these institutions, a new generation of graduate students and postdocs advised by his trainees has given Avise a large number of "academic grandchildren".

 Avise published more than 360 peer-reviewed papers, plus more than 30 books (18 of which he solo-authored).
 Most of these books were published by academic publishers, including Chapman & Hall (2 books), Harvard University Press (2 books), Smithsonian Institution Press (2 books), Oxford University Press (3 books), Cambridge University Press, Columbia University Press (2 books), Sinauer, Springer, Academic Press (2 books), and Johns Hopkins University Press (2 books), among others.
 Some of the books are textbooks intended for professionals and their students, while others provide outreach about natural history and evolution for broader audiences.
-According to Google Scholar, his works have been cited more than 77,000 times and he holds an h-index of 122.
+According to Google Scholar, his works have been cited more than 80,000 times and he holds an h-index of 124.
 Avise served on the editorial boards for 15 scientific journals, and for several years was on the Board on Biology of the National Research Council.
 He has also traveled and lectured widely, having delivered lectures in all 50 U.S. states and 38 countries.

 Avise has taught many university courses in genetics and evolution, including Introductory Biology, undergraduate courses in Genetics and Evolution, and graduate courses in Phylogeography and Molecular Ecology.
 During most of his 45 years in academia, he also taught a course in Ornithology, ultimately stemming from his lifelong appreciation of birds.
 This is ironic, because "avis" in Latin means "bird".